Resistance Cords Exercises and Workouts

 Decline Chest Press with bridge on bosu ball

-Chest press exercise in bridge position and resistance cords
+Chest press exercise in bridge position

 You've probably realized by now that it's always better to work multiple muscle groups (especially core stabilizers) rather than just one at a time.
 This exercise is no exception.
 To maintain the bridge position you will need your quads, hamstrings, gluteals, low back (and some abs) to be working hard.
 The chest press component is pretty straight forward.
 Remember to push up until your elbows reach a straight position and then lower back down in a controlled manner (don't just let the resistance band recoil).

-Lunge on Bosu ball with lateral shoulder raise.
+Lunge on Bosu ball with lateral shoulder raise

 This is another great combination exercise working your quads, hamstrings, gluteals (maximus, medius and minimus) as well as your shoulder muscles (combination of deltiods, rotator cuff and scapular stabilizes depending on your action).
 You can also do this exercise without the Bosu ball, but it adds that extra demand to fire up your core muscles.
 A couple of tips to keep in mind to maintain a good technique: